cddesja/atlantis_iceland/README.md

- rAtlantis
+ atlantis_iceland
 ==========

-Collection of R scripts for Atlantis
+Files and notes related to the Atlantis Iceland Model

-All scripts are released under GNU GPL v3.
+All programs are released under GNU GPL v3 and everything else is released under the Creative Commons Attribution-NonCommercial 4.0 International License.